Mid leveltech

 Q2

-Walk us through how you would optimize an app that's experiencing poor scroll performance when displaying a large list of images.
-What tools would you use to diagnose the problem?
+Walk me through how you would optimize an iOS app that loads a large collection view with thousands of images.
+What techniques would you implement?

 Q3